 (This article may or may not contain affiliate links.
 What does that mean?)

 A tiny island twenty miles off the coast of Cape Cod, Nantucket, Massachusetts is an old school throwback to a simpler way of life.
 There are no chain restaurants.
 No Starbucks.
 No stoplights.
 The speed limit never breaks 45 miles per hour, and most streets keep it to an agonizingly slow 20 or 25.
 I suppose it’s a way of encouraging you to slow down, literally.
-Take in the sites and smell the hydrangeas (of which there are many).
-The only entertainment comes in the form of going to the beach, cutthroat wiffleball competitions in the backyard, or taking in a movie at the small-town movie theatre.
+This is the perfect place to take in the sites and smell the hydrangeas (of which there are many), making it a popular summer destination.
+The only entertainment comes in the form of going to the beach, cutthroat wiffleball competitions in the backyard, eating lunch at the picnic tables, or taking in a movie at the small-town movie theatre.

 My family has been making the sojourn to Nantucket for over twenty years.
 Since before Y2K.
 Since before Elin Hilderbrand made it famous.
 Since before Nantucket Nectars were a national a thing.
-All six of us would pile in our giant Chevy Suburban in Columbus, Ohio and embark on the sixteen-hour drive to Hyannis Port before maneuvering our car onto the ferry and drifting across the Atlantic to the promised land.
-The fact that we made this trip for 20 years and none of us killed each other or got left somewhere is something my family is still very proud of.
+All six of us would pile in our giant Chevy Suburban in Columbus, Ohio and embark on the sixteen-hour drive to Hyannis Port before maneuvering our car onto the ferry boats and drifting across the Atlantic to the promised land.
+The fact that we have made this family vacation trip for 20 years and none of us have killed each other or got left somewhere is something we are still very proud of.

 A relaxing afternoon on Nantucket.